-Google began rolling out the Android Marshmallow update to Nexus devices last October, and the latest trio to receive the update are the Sony Xperia Z3 Tablet, Motorola Droid Turbo 2 and the Blackberry Priv.
+Google began rolling out the Android Marshmallow update to Nexus devices last October, and the latest device to receive the gift is the Galaxy Note Edge in Europe.
 The release of Marshmallow has been slow for many devices – an issue Google must address.
 Want to know when your phone will get Marshmallow?
 Check out our list of devices, from Samsung, Sony, LG, Motorola, Google to see which are in line for the latest Android update.

 Highlight recent changes